Energy Conservation in Industrial and Commercial Environments

 - Apply energy engineering metrics - associated with different forms of energy, i.e. electrical, hydrocarbon fuel energy, heat energy, pressure energy, etc. - to quantify how much energy is being consumed and how efficiently energy is being utilized in operations and facilities of various types.
 Examples of energy metrics include MMBtus, MMBtus/ton or product, kWh, kWh/ton of product, Joules, etc.

-- Identify, evaluate and implement high value energy conservation opportunities based on energy facts, energy engineering principles, application of SCADA, Supervisory Controls and Data Acquisition, type Energy Management Systems (EMS).
-Develop architecture and design of EMS systems for specific energy measurement, real-time monitoring – and in some cases – energy conservation related control applications.
+- Identify, evaluate and implement high-value energy conservation opportunities based on energy facts, energy engineering principles, application of SCADA, Supervisory Controls and Data Acquisition, and type Energy Management Systems (EMS).
+Develop architecture and design of EMS systems for specific energy measurement, real-time monitoring – and in some cases – energy conservation-related control applications.

-- Apply proven energy engineering and equipment sustainability best practices that can minimize overall energy intensity and enhance equipment durability in industrial and commercial facilities.
+- Apply proven energy engineering and equipment sustainability best practices to minimize overall energy intensity and enhance equipment durability in industrial and commercial facilities.

-- Apply a four-faceted approach in the development of corporate or facility level energy management plan.
-This four-faceted approach includes: (1) Focus on Energy Productivity Improvement, (2) Focus on Energy Cost Minimization, (3) Focus on Energy Supply/Source and (4) Energy Storage.
+- Apply a four-faceted approach in developing corporate or facility-level energy management plans.
+This four-faceted approach includes: (1) a Focus on Energy Productivity Improvement, (2) a Focus on Energy Cost Minimization, (3) a Focus on Energy Supply/Source and (4) Energy Storage.

-- Apply Power Factor and Load Factor improvement engineering principles and methods to enhances electrical power quality, electrical energy productivity and electrical equipment sustainability.
-Calculation of power factor and load factor will be illustrated in addition to quantification of the benefits realized through these efforts.
+- Apply Power Factor and Load Factor improvement engineering principles and methods to enhance electrical power quality, electrical energy productivity and electrical equipment sustainability.
+Calculating power factor and load factor will be illustrated in addition to quantifying the benefits realized through these efforts.

-- Distinguish between high efficacy and low efficacy lighting systems on the basis of watts/lumen or watts/foot-candle and apply coefficient of utilization approach in the design and specification of facility illumination systems – all, ultimately precipitating in lower overall energy intensity.
+- Distinguish between high efficacy and low efficacy lighting systems based on watts/lumen or watts/foot-candle and apply the coefficient of utilization approach in the design and specification of facility illumination systems – all, ultimately precipitating in lower overall energy intensity.

 - Apply proven best practices in the HVAC realm to achieve optimal HVAC system operation and higher energy productivity.

-This course caters to Engineers, Technicians, Facilities Managers, Energy Professionals, Architects and other professionals who are interested in enhancing their understanding of the concept of energy and utilities, and would like to learn about methods, best practices and strategies for reducing energy demand, energy consumption and energy costs in an industrial or commercial setting.
+This course caters to Engineers, Technicians, Facilities Managers, Energy Professionals, Architects and other professionals who are interested in enhancing their understanding of the concept of energy and utilities and would like to learn about methods, best practices and strategies for reducing energy demand, energy consumption and energy costs in an industrial or commercial setting.
 The importance and pertinence of four faceted energy outlook is explained and discussed.
-This course addresses usage, cost and conservation of energy in its more common forms such as electrical, compressed air, natural gas, steam and heat, etc.
+This course addresses usage, cost and energy conservation in its more common forms, such as electrical, compressed air, natural gas, steam and heat, etc.

-This course will familiarize attendees with various ways for reducing energy cost through well planned, specific and results oriented projects.
-The instructor - with years of experience in energy project implementation and energy program/process development – shows how substantial energy cost reduction can be achieved with little or no capital investment.
-Some of such projects can be pursued in collaboration with and through sponsorship of local utility companies.
+This course will familiarize attendees with various ways to reduce energy costs through well-planned, specific and results-oriented projects.
+With years of experience in energy project implementation and energy program/process development, the instructor shows how substantial energy cost reduction can be achieved with little or no capital investment.
+Some such projects can be pursued in collaboration with and through sponsorship of local utility companies.

 - Energy Basics and its Various Forms.
 Energy Facts and Statistics